theochem/horton/doc/download_and_install_linux.rst

 The manual configuration of the compiler and linker settings is described here:
 :ref:`setup_cfg`.
-You should read this section if the default build and install failed or if you would like to select specific libraries to use.
+You should read this section if the default build and install failed or if you would like to specify which libraries to use.

 Runtime Configuration